 Find Stocks That Have Compressing Sideways Candlestick Patterns

 Trading so-called “Volatile Markets” can seem like a daunting task.
-Many Retail Traders struggle during these phases of trading action, and do not recognize how to cope with “Volatile” Trading Conditions.
-The problem is not that stock price action is “Volatile,” but that few traders know why this happens, how to trade this type of price pattern, and when to expect the volatility to convert to sudden momentum action.
+Many Retail Traders struggle during these phases of trading action and do not recognize how to cope with “Volatile” Trading Conditions.
+The problem is not that stock price action is “Volatile”, but rather that few traders know why this happens, how to trade this type of price pattern, and when to expect the volatility to convert to sudden momentum action.

 “Volatility” is a loosely used term for a broad variety of sideways candlestick pattern action.
 It is rarely defined adequately so that traders can determine how, when, where, and what to trade.
 That leaves many traders frequently frustrated because the modern automated market often moves sideways.